Skip to content

 The Spur-winged Lapwing is a species of wader found in the family Charadriidae.

-It breeds around the eastern Mediterranean and Africa, where it inhabits savannahs, wetlands and grasslands.
+It breeds around the eastern Mediterranean and Africa, inhabiting savannahs, wetlands and grasslands.

 Its plumage is mainly black with white wing stripes and yellow legs.